🚿 Streaming Aggregation

 Adding the aggregation in the pipeline

-Let's attempt to save this as a streaming aggregate now by adding it to the YAML file for the Levitate cluster in which you are trying to apply the streaming
+Let's attempt to save this as a streaming aggregate now by adding it to the YAML file for the Last9 cluster in which you are trying to apply the streaming aggregation.

 - promql: 'sum by (stack, le) (http_requests_duration_seconds_bucket{service="pushnotifs"}[2m])'